Renton police say 1 person dead after officer-involved shooting

 The department said an independent team has been called in to handle the officer-involved shooting.

 Officials did not immediately release details on the person who died or the officers involved.
+They said no officers had been injured.